ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Guide](https://www.kernel.org/doc/Documentation/process/coding-style.rst)

-The recomended way to avoid that is to refrain from or delay attempting to access the content of an option value.
+The recomended way to avoid that is to refrain from or delay attempting to access the content of an option value, as explained in the next sub section.

 ### Using on `Option.map` and `Option.bind`

 Let's start with an example.
-Let's imagine one needs to write a function returning the [hostname](https://en.wikipedia.org/wiki/Hostname) part of an email address.
-For instance, given the email "gaston.lagaffe@courrier.dupuis.be," it would return "courrier."
+Let's imagine one needs to write a function returning the [hostname](https://en.wikipedia.org/wiki/Hostname) part of an email address provided as a string.
+For instance, given the string `"gaston.lagaffe@courrier.dupuis.be"` it would return the string `"courrier"` (one may have a point arguing against such a design, but this is only an example).

 Here is a questionable but straightforward implementation using exceptions:
 ```ocaml